gregorio-project/hyphen-la/doc/modern-hyphenation.md

 The rules used by the hyphenation patterns for medieval and modern Latin are based on the hyphenation rules of modern Italian.
-The basic rule is to put the hyphenation point before the largest group of consonants that can occur at the beginning of a Latin word.
+The basic rule is to put the hyphenation point before the largest group of consonants that may occur at the beginning of a Latin word.
 Furthermore, etymology is respected to some extent.

 ## General rules